aminya/CompileBot.jl/docs/src/index.md

     Upgrading from an old SnoopCompile bot:

-    SnoopCompileBot is now in a separate repository, and the API is changed because of that.
-Call `using SnoopCompileBot` directly in your snoop scripts and update your workflow based on this guide: [Configure the bot to run with a GitHub Action file]( https://aminya.github.io/SnoopCompileBot.jl/dev/#Configure-the-bot-to-run-with-a-GitHub-Action-file-1)
+    CompileBot is now in a separate repository, and the API is changed because of that.
+Call `using CompileBot` directly in your snoop scripts and update your workflow based on this guide: [Configure the bot to run with a GitHub Action file]( https://aminya.github.io/CompileBot.jl/dev/#Configure-the-bot-to-run-with-a-GitHub-Action-file-1)

     In addition to the previous steps, you should also remove `_precompile_()` and any other code that includes a `_precompile_()` function.
 In the new version, SnoopCompile automatically creates the appropriate code.